Girl Guides Australia is the peak organisation for girls and young women in Australia.

 - Girl Guides Australia is part of a world-wide voluntary Organisation which promotes and encourages the development of girls and women.

-- Our mission is to enable girls and young women to grow into confident, self-respecting, responsible community members.
+- Our mission is to empower girls and young women to grow into confident, self-respecting, responsible community members.

 - A program of activities, service, and commitment to the Guide Promise supports the mission statement.

 Girl Guide Promise and Guide Law

 The Guide Promise and the Guide Law form the principles of Guiding.
 A Guide makes her promise at a special Unit ceremony where she receives her Promise Badge which is worn on her uniform.

 The Girl Guide Promise